hildjj/node-cbor/man_src/cbor2comment.md

 `-`: read from stdin instead of a file.
 This is the default.

-`-t NUM`: the number of 2-space tab indents to move the '--' to the right.
+`-t NUM, --tabsize NUM`: the number of 2-space tab indents to move the '--' to the right.
 Eventually, this will be replaced with an algorithm that takes two passes over the input.

+`-x`: assume the input file is hex-encoded CBOR, which makes testing easier some days.

+`-V, --version`: print the node-cbor version and exit

+`-h, --help`: print some help text and exit

 TODO
 ----